Background

 given a score that appears to be official and scientific, that score

-is nothing more than the score you have gotten on that test.
+is nothing more than the score you have gotten on that test at

-This might not mean much to you, and it might seem like philosophical quibbling.
+not seem very significant to some people, and it might even seem like

 Your